The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 \subsection{Particle dynamics in the trap.
 Equations of motion.
 Stability analysis}

-Particle dynamics in an electrodynamic trap is described by a Mathieu equation, which is a particular case of the Hill equation \cite{McLac64, Mag66}.
+Particle dynamics in an electrodynamic trap is described by a Mathieu equation which represents a particular case of the Hill equation \cite{McLac64, Mag66}.
 Paul traps are able to levitate charged microparticles over a wide range of charge-to-mass ratios, by modifying the a.c. voltage amplitude and frequency \cite{Major05, Davis97}.
-However, the spatial charge potential caused by the presence of other trapped particles changes the limits of the stability diagram depending on the type of particle ordering, particle size, and particle species.
-The RF and d.c. endcap voltages also influence the shape of the trapped particles.
+However, the spatial charge potential caused by the presence of other trapped particles changes the limits of the stability diagram, depending on the type of particle ordering, particle size, and particle species used.
+The RF and d.c. endcap voltages also influence the shape of trapped particles.
 By increasing the RF voltage and the specific charge-to-mass ratio $Q/M$, the operating point of the trap can shift towards the border of the Mathieu stability diagram, case when the particle species can end up by being expelled out of the trap.

-A harmonically trapped and laser-cooled ion represents a key system for quantum optics \cite{Orsz16}, used in order to investigate pure quantum phenomena \cite{Wine13}.
-Fundamental tests on quantum mechanics have thus been made possible together with applications such as high-resolution spectroscopy, quantum metrology \cite{Wine11, Sinc11}, quantum computation \cite{Chiav05, Bla08, Bla12, Har14, Humb19}, studies of quantum chaos and integrability \cite{Ber00, Gra13}, nonequilibrium quantum dynamics of strongly-coupled many-body systems \cite{San18, Kel19}, quantum sensing \cite{Rei18}, or the realization of optical clocks with exceptional accuracy \cite{Van15, Ved09, Lud15, Kel19}.
-One of the most promising systems that reduces decoherence effects \cite{Haro13} down to a level where quantum state engineering (state preparation) can be achieved, consists of one or more trapped ions \cite{Wine13, Cler16}.
+A harmonically trapped and laser-cooled ion represents a key system for quantum optics \cite{Orsz16} used in order to investigate pure quantum phenomena \cite{Wine13}.
+Ion traps enable scientists to perform tests of fundamental physics such as investigations on parity violation, tests of the CPT theorem or Lorenz symmetry, searches for spatio-temporal variations of the fundamental constants in physics at the cosmological scale, tests of the General Relativity (GR) and of the equivalence principle, or searches for dark matter, dark energy and extra forces \cite{Safro18, Koz18}.
+To these we also add applications such as high-resolution spectroscopy, quantum computation \cite{Haff08, Bruz19, Har14, Humb19, Kau20}, studies of quantum chaos and integrability \cite{Ber00, Gra13}, nonequilibrium quantum dynamics of strongly coupled many-body systems \cite{San18} and quantum sensing \cite{Rei17}.
+One of the most promising systems that reduces decoherence effects \cite{Haro10} down to a level where quantum state engineering (state preparation) can be achieved, consists of one or more trapped ions \cite{Wine13, Cler16}.
 In a good approximation the centre of mass (CM) of a trapped ion experiences a harmonic external trapping potential.
-Hence, the ion trap can be assimilated with a quantum harmonic oscillator \cite{Mih09, Kie15}.
+Hence, the ion trap can be assimilated with a quantum harmonic oscillator \cite{Pli08a, Mih09, Mih10a, Kie15, Tiba20a, Witt20, Kel21, Chak21, Sai21}.